Eweka Review (Best European Usenet?)

 Eweka’s website touts “respect for your privacy.”
 We asked whether it keeps logs, and were told that “we only log the connection data and not what is downloaded by a certain user.
 For posting we log what message-IDs were posted by which IP/User at what time.”

 Eweka now offers its subscribers the NewsLazer Usenet browser absolutely free.
 Of course, you have plenty of choice when it comes to choosing your own free Usenet newsreader software (just enter the settings that Eweka emails to you).

 Support is available via an online FAQ and an email support form.
 When we emailed support it took around four hours for Eweka to get back to us.

 Eweka accepts payment via PayPal, all major credit cards, iDEAL, and even bank transfer.

 Top Tip - If you happen to be based in the Netherlands, you can also pay for an "instant account" by SMS text message which gives you 24 hours of access for €1.10 plus the cost from your Dutch mobile provider.

 Unfortunately, there are no anonymous payment (or potentially anonymous) options available such as Bitcoin.

 You may have never heard of Eweka, but we consider it a true hidden gem among Usenet providers.

-With Eweka you get a lot of Usenet for your money, especially if you pay in advance to take advantage of the free VPN offer from IPVanish and the doubled 100 Mbit/s download speeds.
+With Eweka you get a lot of Usenet for your money, especially if you pay in advance to take advantage of their current special offer.

 Aside from the few minor irritations we noted, our Eweka review revealed a very solid service that is great value for money.